Skip to main content

 Maryam Fazel

-Role at UW ECE: Moorthy Family Professor, Associate Chair for Research
+Role at UW ECE: Moorthy Family Professor

 Research focus: Data Science, Robotics and Controls